shankar-r10n/spt-aca-hol/README.md

 **Challenges (optional)**
+1. Utilize the az cli (as containerapp) to achieve the same objectives of Lab 4.
-1. Explore other scalers in KEDA and create a custom scaler implementation of your choice based on KEDA scaled object chosen.
+2. Explore other scalers in KEDA and create a custom scaler implementation of your choice based on KEDA scaled object chosen.
-   _You might need to deploy additional Azure resource based on choices made._
+   _You might need to deploy additional Azure resource(s) based on choices made._

 ### Lab 5 – Monitoring an Azure Container App